Badger culling in the United Kingdom

+Badger protesting outside the Home Office.

-Badger culling in the United Kingdom is permitted under licence, within a set area and timescale, as a way to reduce badger numbers in the hope of controlling the spread of bovine tuberculosis (bTB).
+Badger culling in the United Kingdom was a permitted method to reduce badger numbers in the hope of controlling the spread of bovine tuberculosis (bTB), which is caused by the Mycobacterium bovis bacteria.
 Humans can catch bTB, but public health control measures, including milk pasteurisation and the BCG vaccine, mean it is not a significant risk to human health.
 The disease affects cattle and other farm animals, some species of wildlife including badgers and deer, and some domestic pets such as cats.
-Geographically, bTB has spread from isolated pockets in the late 1980s to cover large areas of the west and south-west of England and Wales in the 2010s.
-Some people believe this correlates with the lack of badger control.
+Geographically, bTB spread from isolated pockets in the late 1980s to cover large areas of the west and south-west of England and Wales in the 2010s.
+Some people believed this correlated with the lack of badger control.

-Since 2022, no new badger culling licences have been granted.
-Pre-existing licences remain valid, and since these were granted for four years, badger culling can lawfully continue in some places until 2026.
+After 2024, no new badger culling licences were granted, with the government allowing existing licences to continue until they ran out, in favour of vaccination to stop bTB spreading.
+By May 2026, the only licences remaining were not in use, effectively ending the practice of badger culling in the United Kingdom.

 A targeted cull in Pembrokeshire in Wales began in 2009, and was cancelled in 2012 after the Welsh Labour administration concluded that culling was ineffective.
 In October 2013, culling in England was tried in two pilot areas in west Gloucestershire and west Somerset.
 The main aim of these trials was to assess the humaneness of culling using "free shooting" (previous methods trapped the badgers in cages before shooting them).
 The trials were repeated in 2014 and 2015, and expanded to a larger area in later years.

-Culling is intended to manage the cost of BTB both to farmers and to the taxpayer.
-DEFRA compensates farmers for culled cattle, paying between £82 (for a young calf) and £1,543 (for a breeding bull), with higher values for pedigree animals, ranging up to £5,267.
-Farmers bear other costs from a TB outbreak on their farm, and these are mandatory and uncompensated.
-After compensation, a TB outbreak costs the farmer a median £6,600.
+Culling was intended to manage the cost of bTB both to farmers and to the taxpayer.
+DEFRA compensated farmers for culled cattle, paying between £82 (for a young calf) and £1,543 (for a breeding bull), with higher values for pedigree animals, ranging up to £5,267.
+Farmers bear other costs from a bTB outbreak on their farm, and these are mandatory and uncompensated.
+After compensation, a bTB outbreak costs the farmer a median £6,600.

-As of 2024, the United Kingdom has culled 210,000 badgers at a cost of £58.8 million.
+By 2024, the United Kingdom had culled 210,000 badgers at a cost of £58.8 million.
 In the same period, it culled 330,000 cattle.
-Bovine TB compensation paid to farmers costs the UK taxpayer around £150 million per annum.
+Tuberculosis compensation paid to farmers was costing the UK taxpayer around £150 million per annum.